nicolasnaing/Treetools/README.md

 ## Methods

-My older versions of this README had a description of all of the files' methods, but I have split the description into five parts, one for each file's methods, to save space in the README.
 For a general guideline on what methods each file contains:

 ListTreetools.md - covers basic tree methods such as generating all trees of a given size, finding the edges of a tree